|

 sophisticated apprentice --– Katherine Fritz --- from the Arden Theatre.
 At one

+point, I suggested her wearing a pedometer, to clock her mileage.
 Those gifts brought to the project were evident from the start, as was the

 dedication.
 The cast deserves a book all to themselves.
 Karl Miller (Asher),